 Accessibility

-1. Air: Siem Reap International Airport is about 8 kilometers from the town.
+- Air: Siem Reap-Angkor International Airport (SAI) is about 50 kilometers from the east of Siem Reap City.

 Local Dishes